 - HTTP Exposure: Services define which methods are exposed as HTTP endpoints via the

-property - Business Logic: Implements core application functionality separated by domain
+http_exposedproperty - Business Logic: Implements core application functionality separated by domain

 Data Layer